David Plummer (swimmer)

 David Edward Plummer (born October 9, 1985) is a retired American competition swimmer who specialized in backstroke events.
 He won bronze and gold medals at the 2016 Summer Olympics.

 Swimming career

+Plummer was a 14-time All-American at the University of Minnesota from 2004–08, ranking as the seventh-most All-America honors in program history.
+As a sophomore in 2006, he earned First Team All-America honors in the 100 backstroke (fifth place) and 200 backstroke (eighth place).
+He repeated a fifth-place finish as a junior in the 200 backstroke and took ninth in the 100.
+Plummer graduated with school records in the short course and long course 100 and 200 backstroke events.

+In 2006 and 2010, Plummer was named a member of the US Pan-Pacific Championship team, where he competed in the backstroke.
+In 2007, Plummer competed at the World University Games, again in the backstroke.

 At the 2010 FINA Short Course World Championships in Dubai, Plummer won a gold medal in the 4×100-meter medley relay for his contributions in the heats.
 Plummer also competed in the 50- and 100-meter backstroke in Dubai but finished out of medal contention in both events.
+He was subsequently named a member of the 2010–2011 U.S. National Team.

 At the 2011 World Aquatics Championships in Shanghai, Plummer placed fifth in the final of the 100-meter backstroke with a time of 53.04.
 In the 50-meter backstroke final, Plummer placed fifth with a time of 24.92.
 On the last day of competition, Plummer won a gold medal in the 4×100-meter medley relay for his contributions in the heats.

+At the 2012 U.S. Olympic Trials, Plummer narrowly missed making the Olympic Team by .12 seconds in the 100 backstroke in a time of 52.98.
+He finished just behind Grevers and Nick Thoman.